isomerpages/govtech-gobusiness-main/pages/blog/2023-04-21-post-first-wave.md

 Adapting to the ever-changing requirements for event execution during the pandemic was a challenge, as the permits and manpower limits for events were constantly evolving.
 Crystal and her team found themselves having to adjust their logistical plans to align with the updated requirements.

-The [GoBusiness](http://www.gobusiness.gov.sg){:target="_blank"}{:rel="noopener"} platform proved to be especially useful in helping to overcome regulatory challenges, as it provided timely updates on the logistical requirements for events in Singapore, which aided Crystal and her team in managing various aspects of event management, from event planning to the execution of marketing collaterals like posters and EDMs.
+The [GoBusiness](http://www.gobusiness.gov.sg){:target="_blank"}{:rel="noopener"} platform proved to be especially useful in helping to overcome regulatory challenges, as it provided timely updates on the logistical requirements for events in Singapore, which aided Crystal and her team in managing various aspects of event management, from event planning to the execution of marketing collaterals like posters and mailers.

 “It became a central point of information.
-A few years ago, if you needed information from SCDF [and] SPF, you had to go to the SCDF website, [and then] SPF’s [website].
+A few years ago, if you needed information from Singapore Civil Defence Force (SCDF) [and] Singapore Police Force (SPF), you had to go to the SCDF website, [and then] SPF’s [website].
 It was all separate,” she says.

 “Now, everything is linked to either your Corppass or your Singpass, so once you log in, you get to see everything at a single point, rather than having to go [to individual sites] to check in and update each other manually.
 It really streamlines the process.”